akashnigam010/learnings/reactjs/reactjs-notes.md

 Render Props
 ---

-- Render props is another method to share data between components, without manually passing props from one component to another - in a cross cutting way
+- Render props is technique to share code between components using prop whose value is a function
 - Instead of hardcoding a component inside a component, and effectively changing the rendered output, we can provide a function prop that is used to dynamically determine what to render.
 Ex:
 ```